will-frankland/SaaS_project/README.md

 I followed a tutorial created by JavaScriptMastery to become more proficient with TypeScript and NextJs, learn more key principles and best practices in order to expand my portfolio.

-The PixelWhiz app has been deployed on Vercel can be viewed here:
+The Imaginify app has been deployed on Vercel can be viewed here:

 https://pixelwhiz-aa3t-fuodhwd1y-willfranklands-projects.vercel.app